HackYourFuture/React/week4/README.md

 - Do your research first!
 Is all the information you need available in the API?
 Changing API's halfway is devastating.
 - Please refactor and write tests often!
 It may feel like it is delaying your progress but trying to refactor and testing a week's work of code at the end will actually take you more time overall!
 - Make sure you reserve time for the UI.
 This is one of the main projects recruiters will look at, so it should look good!
+- It is tempting to include many libraries to solve certain things, but not all npm libraries are good and you need to be careful.
+Have a look at [this article](https://betterprogramming.pub/how-to-choose-the-right-npm-package-for-your-project-c3d1cc25285e) to learn how to choose the right package.

 ## Final product